Keyword Research

 Although not without exceptions, a meaningful difference between the two is that Head Terms are normally used to search for a service directly, which makes them appear either navigational or transactional when it comes down to Search IntentLongtail Keywords normally fall under the conversational or informational intent, one that seeks to start a conversation or seeks more in-depth information on a topic of interest, respectively.

-The Search Demand Curve
+Search Demand Curve by Ahrefs

-According to Ahrefs, Longtail Keywords got their name from their position on the search demand curve.
 If we put together a list of all search queries that people have performed in a search engine over the course of a month and order them by their search volumes on a graph, it’ll look like this.

 Thus, at the left side of the curve, we have a tiny number of keywords with super high search volumes which fall under Head Terms, while the right side consists of billions of keywords with very low search volumes, referred to as Longtail keywords.